-Marriage turned out a bad thing for Julie (Bianca Lawson) as her husband Sam (Neil Jackson) turned out to be a control freak ruling over every aspect of her life and torturing her by locking her in closets to prevent her from leaving, leading to her fear of small places and closets.
-But whilst she is happy to get rid of Sam she finds herself with a reminder, as the judge orders that she accepts the mansion which Sam had been building for her but never got finished.
-Reluctantly moving in she literally runs into and hires handyman Tyler (Brendan Fehr) to come in and finish the place so that she can sell it as living there brings back too many painful memories for her.
+Marriage turned out to be a bad thing for Julie (Bianca Lawson - All About Christmas Eve) as her husband, Sam (Neil Jackson), turned out to be a control freak who inforced his rule over every aspect of her life, torturing her and locking her in closets to prevent her from leaving, which led to her fear of small places and closets.
+But whilst she manages to escape Sam and her marriage, Julie finds herself with a reminder, as the judge orders that she accepts the mansion which Sam had been building for her but never got finished.
+Reluctantly moving in she literally runs into and hires Tyler (Brendan Fehr - Adopting Terror), a handyman, to come in and finish the place so that she can sell it as soon as possible due to the painful memories it holds.
 But her uncomfortable ness in the house turns out to be well founded as it appears someone is letting themselves in and out of the house whilst also spying on her with hidden cameras.
 The question is who?

 The more pertinent question is do we care?
 Unfortunately we don't because "House of Secrets" is one of those movies which doesn't care about establishing characters or building in logic in to the story.
 As such right from the word go it is hard to warm to Julie; not because she looks like a student but because despite the flashbacks to abuse she isn't a very sensible person.
 For example; you are forced to take a house you don't want and is worth a bomb but decide to move in whilst it is being finished, why?
 And when you start getting freaked out and convinced you are being stalked and have an intruder why the heck do you stay?
 There is simply too much illogical stuff going on in "House of Secrets" for it to work let alone the hilarious discovery of video cameras hidden in the loft but the cameras she finds are wireless.